apache/activemq-artemis/docs/user-manual/en/configuration-index.md

     <mask-password>true</mask-password>
     <password-codec>org.apache.activemq.utils.DefaultSensitiveStringCodec;key=hello world</password-codec>

-When so configured, the ActiveMQ security manager will initialize a DefaultSensitiveStringCodec with the parameters "key"-\>"hello world", then use it to decode all the masked passwords in this configuration file.
+When so configured, the Apache ActiveMQ security manager will initialize a DefaultSensitiveStringCodec with the parameters "key"-\>"hello world", then use it to decode all the masked passwords in this configuration file.